harrisoncramer/nvim/README.md

 1. <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a>
 2. <a href="https://github.com/junegunn/fzf">fzf</a>
 3. <a href="https://github.com/neovim/pynvim">pynvim</a>
-4. Tree Sitter and Neovim
-5. Node (I'd recommend using <a href="https://github.com/Schniz/fnm">fnm</a>)
+4. Node (I'd recommend using <a href="https://github.com/Schniz/fnm">fnm</a>)
-6. The <a href="https://github.com/johnsoncodehk/volar">volar</a> language server uses a global installation of Typescript, rather than a local one.
+5. The <a href="https://github.com/johnsoncodehk/volar">volar</a> language server uses a global installation of Typescript, rather than a local one.
 This is to allow Volar to work with vanilla Javascript/Vue files.
 During startup, pass an environment variable telling the LSP where to look for the language server.
 For instance, inside my `.zshrc`, I have the following:

 ```
 function v() {